codeface-io/SwiftObserver/Documentation/philosophy.md

 - Pure Swift for clean modelling, not even any dependence on `Foundation`

-- Mappings are first-class *observables* that can be treated like any other *observable*
+- *Mappings* are first-class *observables* that can be treated like any other *observable*

-- One universal consistent syntax for transforming messages and chaining these transformations
+- One universal consistent syntax for transforming *messages* and chaining these transformations

-- Use a small but universal set of prebuilt transformations wherever you transform messages:
+- Use a small but universal set of prebuilt transformations wherever you transform *messages*:

   - `map`
   - `new`